liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

 Resource Actions, or to specific Users.
 Additionally, you can write a script to define the assignment.

+Assigning tasks to Roles, Organizations, or Asset Creators is a straightforward concept, but what does it mean to assign a workflow task to a Resource Action?
+Imagine an *UPDATE* resource action.
+If your workflow definition specifies the UPDATE action in an assignment, then anyone who has permission to update the type of asset being processed in the workflow is assigned to the task.
 You can configure multiple assignments for a task.

-+$$$

-**Note:** What does it mean to assign a workflow task by Resource Action?
-Think of an *UPDATE* resource action.
-If your workflow definition specifies the UPDATE action in an assignment, then anyone who has permission to update the type of asset being processed in the workflow is assigned to the task.

-$$$

-+$$$

-**Note:** One of the options you have is to use a script to manage the assignment.
-Here's the script for the Review task assignment in the Scripted Single Approver workflow definition:
+You also have the option to use a script to manage the assignment.
+Here's the script for the Review task assignment in the Scripted Single Approver workflow
+definition:

     import com.liferay.portal.kernel.model.Group;
     import com.liferay.portal.kernel.model.Role;